In order to participate in the Massachusetts Invention Convention, there are certain restrictions and requirements.

 Due to continuing health concerns around COVID-19, the Massachusetts Invention Convention will be held virtually this year

-The judges will review the videos and documentaion between April 3-April17.
+The judges will review the videos and documentaion between March 28 -- April 9, 2022.

 Please register for the ceremony here: